mykle1/MMM-UFO/README.md

 ## MMM-UFO

-Meant to be used a learning tool for building simple modules using JSON data
+Meant to be used as a learning tool for building simple modules using JSON data

 ## Do this